New Land Rover Defender: Capability, Design & Technology

-Tough.
-Capable.
-Iconic.
-Three words that sum up the Defender, a timeless SUV loved by Land Rover enthusiasts all over the globe.
-From the moment the British automaker announced that a New Defender was in production, car lovers have kept their ears close to the ground for the highly anticipated new model.
+We know that, despite such a fantastic introduction, words alone cannot describe the Defender, a timeless SUV loved by Land Rover enthusiasts all over the world.
+From the moment the British automaker announced that a New Defender was in production, car lovers have kept their ears close to the ground for any information or footage before the highly anticipated new model announced itself to the world.

 But why is the Land Rover Defender so loved?
 What do we know about the New 2020 Defender?
 And when will it be available to test drive, order and own?
 We’ve answered all of your questions in our quick, go-to guide…